-Answer: Yes – in a very simple form
+Answer: Yes – in a very simple form, and thus it is more transparent and less like a black box

 Machine learning of the kind used in EvalC3 has these elements:

-- A search function that finds a set of attributes that MAY be a good predictor of the outcome of interest
+- A systematic search process that finds a set of attributes that MAY be a good predictor of the outcome of interest

 - An evaluation function, that tests the performance of this possible predictor

-- A memory function, that stores the result or any previous result, whichever was the better performer.
+- A memory function, that stores this result or any previous result, whichever was the better performer.

 - Reiteration of the above process (1-3)